ClustRecNet: A Novel End-to-End Deep Learning Framework for Clustering Algorithm Recommendation: Methodology

 \subsection{Implementation Details}

-The described network architecture was chosen after an extensive experimentation with multiple network variants as it provided the best overall performance across our synthetic data repository.
+The described network architecture was chosen after extensive experimentation with multiple network variants, as it provided the best overall performance across our synthetic data repository.
 Moreover, the ablation study conducted on real-world data (see Section \ref{subsec:realdata}) showed that all components of the proposed network architecture are essential for generalizing across diverse clustering scenarios.

-Unlike traditional image-based CNNs, our model operates directly on tabular data encoded as 2D arrays, where rows correspond to individual data points (objects) and columns to features.
+Unlike traditional image-based CNNs, our model operates directly on tabular data encoded as 2D arrays, where rows correspond to individual data points (i.e. objects) and columns to features.
 We treat each dataset as a single-channel "image" of shape \((1, N, D)\), where \(N\) is the number of objects (padded to a fixed height), and \(D\) is the number of features.
 This tabular treatment allows the convolutional network to learn local feature patterns across both object and feature dimensions.

 The network starts with a 2D convolutional layer that takes a single-channel input and produces a single-channel output.
 It uses a 3×3 kernel with a stride of 1 and padding of 1 to preserve spatial dimensions, followed by a batch normalization and a 2×2 max pooling operation to reduce resolution and improve generalization.
 Next, two residual blocks extract hierarchical features.
 The first residual block expands the number of channels from 1 to 2 and reduces spatial dimensions by using a stride of 2 in the first convolutional layer.
 The second block further increases the channels from 2 to 3, using a stride of 2 as well.
 Each residual block contains two 3×3 convolutional layers, followed by batch normalization.
 If the spatial or channel dimensions change, a shortcut path with a 1×1 convolution and batch normalization ensures proper residual addition.